IELTS or DET: Which one is the better choice?

 Duolingo is a language platform that offers an array of exercises, games, and online tools to help people improve their language skills.
 Since 2014, the company has been offering the Duolingo English Test (DET) which is primarily an academic test that is accepted by some universities and colleges.

 IELTS (International English Language Testing System) on the other hand has been around for more than 30 years and offers multiple tests for different test taker needs.
-Globally accepted, with over 2,200 test locations and online in more than 80 countries, it is the leading choice of students , aspiring migrants and jobseekers looking to embark on their overseas journeys to native English-speaking countries.
+Globally accepted, with over 2,200 test locations and online in more than 80 countries, it is the leading choice of students, aspiring migrants and jobseekers looking to embark on their overseas journeys to native English-speaking countries.

-Accepted by 4000+ universities and colleges
+Acceptance | Accepted by 12,000 organisations worldwide | Accepted by 4000+ universities and colleges |

-Available on paper, computer and online
+Available formats | Available on paper, computer and online | Only available online |

-Accepted for migration by Australia, New Zealand, UK and Canada
+Accepted for migration by Australia, New Zealand, UK and Canada | Yes | No |

-Requires test takers to record their verbal response to questions by speaking into a microphone.
+Speaking test | One-to-one speaking test with a real person who understands different accents. | Requires test takers to record their verbal response to questions by speaking into a microphone. |

 DET is not accepted for migration